 Is Cancer a Disability?

-In the Social Security Administration blue book, or rule book, cancer is mentioned as a disease for which the patient can get Social Security Disability (SSD) benefits.
-But the grant of benefit largely depends upon the type, stage, and curability of the cancer patient.
-However, there are extensive details that one must look into when applying for SSD benefits for cancer patients.
+In the Social Security Administration blue book, or rule book, cancer is mentioned as a disease for which a person can get disability benefits.
+The grant of disability benefits, however, largely depends upon the type, stage, and curability of cancer.
+There are extensive details that must be considered before applying for SSD benefits based on having cancer.

-Automatic Medical Qualification– When a person is affected by aggressive and historically hard to treat cancer, he/she will be easily qualified.
+Automatic Medical Qualification– When a person is affected by an aggressive form of cancer that is historically difficult to treat, he/she may be easily qualified for disability benefits.

-The following types of cancer medically qualify a person to receive disability benefits under the SSA.
+A person with any of the following types of cancer can medically qualify to receive disability benefits under the SSA.

 - Esophageal cancer